Gradient Flow Through Diagram Expansions: Learning Regimes and Explicit Solutions: SYM even-

 \paragraph{Two convergence regimes.} Note that $F>0$ while $\tau\le 0$ and $\psi\le 0$ in our setting, so also $\int F^3\le 0$.
 Therefore, the expression under the root may become negative at sufficiently large negative $\psi$.
 We have $F(a)\asymp a^{-1}$ as $a\to -\infty$, so $\int_0^{-\infty}F^3$ is finite.
 Then, the condition for the expression under the root to stay positive at all $\psi$ is

-Thus, we have two regimes: \begin{enumerate} \item \textbf{[Low noise]} If this condition holds, then $\psi(\tau)$ is defined for all $\tau\le 0$.
+Thus, we have two regimes: \begin{enumerate} \item \textbf{[Low-noise]} If this condition holds, then $\psi(\tau)$ is defined for all $\tau\le 0$.
 As $\tau\to-\infty$, $\dot\psi(\tau)$ converges to a positive value while $\psi(\tau)$ becomes approximately linear.
 In the solution \eqref{eq:gxzps1} for the generating function $g$, the second term dominates as $\tau\to-\infty$: